WebOrigami/docs/src/content/framework/intro0.md

 title: "Graph Origami framework tutorial"
 ---

-As an example of creating things in Graph Origami, in this tutorial you'll make a simple website.
+In this tutorial you'll create a simple website using the Graph Origami framework.
 The tutorial assumes you know some HTML and CSS.

 This tutorial does its best to explain _how_ the framework works, illustrating the underlying concepts so you can apply those concepts to your own projects.
-If you're more interested in seeing things work, just focus on the interactive steps marked with the ➤ symbol.
+If you're more interested in just seeing things work, focus on the interactive steps marked with the ➤ symbol.

 ## Goal: A little About Us site

-Suppose one day one of your teammates says:
+One day one of your teammates says:

-> _We need an "About Us" area for our site!<br><br>The main About Us page should list the people on our team, with thumbnail photos and links to separate pages for each person.
+> _We need an "About Us" area for our site!
+The main page should list the people on our team, with thumbnail photos and links to separate pages for each person.
 A person's page should show their name and a full-size photo._

 <span class="tutorialStep"></span> Open the
 <a href="/samples/aboutUs" target="_blank">sample About Us area</a>